Pokémon Winds & Waves Won't Run on Switch 1

 Beyond the platform politics, the reveal did show enough to form an early picture.
 The unnamed new region appears inspired by South East Asia, with the trailer moving through beaches, a volcano, and sweeping underwater sequences that suggest ocean exploration will be more than a cosmetic feature.
 Three new starters were confirmed: Browt, a Grass-type Bean Chick Pokémon; Pombon, a Fire-type Puppy Pokémon; and Gecqua, a Water-type Water Gecko Pokémon.
 Two new Pikachu variants, Mr. Windychu and Ms. Wavychu, also appeared.
 The open-world structure continues from Scarlet and Violet, which is either reassuring or alarming depending on how much time you spent in Paldea's performance issues.

-One genuinely interesting addition buried in the announcement: Brazilian Portuguese will be officially supported as a selectable language starting with Winds & Waves.
+One interesting addition buried in the announcement: Brazilian Portuguese will be officially supported as a selectable language starting with Winds & Waves.
 For a franchise this size, that's a meaningful expansion of accessibility rather than a footnote.

 Stay on top of every update — find all the latest patch notes and gaming news at XP Gained.
 Join our Discord for live patch note alerts and discussion.